 Objective: Define next steps and responsibilities

-Use the following structure for your own meeting agenda:
+Use the following meeting agenda template for your own meeting:

 [Date, Begin and End Times (Including Time Zone)]